tallinn1960/day10/README.md

 ## Other lessons learned - Swift keeps up almost

 I added a Swift solution for macOS (see below why you don't see its criterion or divan benchmark when running the rep on other platforms).
 Originally I wrote here that Swift is embarrassingly slow.
-But then I found the culprit of the originally bad Swift performance, a way to slow check if we reached the start location of the loop again (one bad line of code may make a **huge** difference).
+But then I found the culprit of the originally bad Swift performance, a way to slow check whether we reached the start location of the loop again (one bad line of code may make a **huge** difference).
 Now I am embarrassed that I didn't see that earlier.
 The Swift solution is now only 5 times slower than the Rust solution, which is a good result for Swift.
 It was 1000 times slower before.

 The Rust compiler on Windows 11 on ARM produces slower code for the Rust-Github-Solution and substantially slower code for my Rust solutions.
 On Linux gcc-12 produces faster code than gcc-11.
 But both C++ solutions are substantially worse than the Rust solutions on all platforms with all available compilers tried (macOS Sonoma, Ubunutu 24.04, Window 11 on ARM 23H2 - Linux and Windows running in a Parallels VM on a Mac mini M1).

+Rosetta 2 on macOS Sonoma is really struggling here (run with `cargo bench --target x86_64-apple-darwin`).
+I have other algorithms in Rust and C++ where the x86_64 code executed by Rosetta 2 is as fast as the arm64 code, but for this problem, Rosetta 2 runs the x86_64 code about 2 times slower than the arm64 code.

 ## macOS and gcc